sc-idevops/pandoc_resume/markdown/resume.md

 *Docker & Kubernetes:*

 - Built Docker Images and deployed into an AWS Kubernetes cluster as a test for:
-  - bitnami/Nginix and Kibana
+  - bitnami/nginx and Kibana
 - Created Jenkins Dockerfile from Scratch.
   - Setup simple Hello-world pipeline in Jenkins to test Docker deployment of Jenkins.
 - Created an AWS Kubernetes ingress controller for xtermjs as a test.
 - Co-Developed a web project that generates a Kubernetes deployment file based on user inputted criteria.
+(See k8 Softner Project)
 - Analyzed and troubleshoot issues with Kubernetes deployments when testing deployments for open source automation catalog including: persistent volume mount issues, ingress controller issues, services accessibility issues and more.
-- Created bash script to audit Kubernetes pods for liveness probes, readiness probes, and resource limits/requests and then reported which pods had probes in their spec.
+- Created [bash scripts](https://github.com/sc-idevops/devops-notes/tree/master/class-podcheck) to audit Kubernetes pods for liveness probes, readiness probes, and resource limits/requests and then reported which pods had probes in their spec.
-- Created python script to produce audit report of Kubernetes pod report of if liveness and readiness probes are enabled as well as if resource requests and limit are enabled.
+- Created [a python script](https://github.com/sc-idevops/devops-notes/blob/master/class-podcheck/liveliness.py) to produce audit report of Kubernetes pod report of if liveness and readiness probes are enabled as well as if resource requests and limit are enabled.
+- Deployed the [Kubernetes Dashboard](https://github.com/sc-idevops/devops-notes/tree/master/k8-dashboard) onto an AWS Cluster.

 *Github & Pipelines:*

 - Enforced version control best practices, including pruning over 100 dead branches from Github repositories, and secrets management.
 - Developed a Github Actions Pipeline step to ensure users could be automatically logged in with their Azure credentials, and ensured these credentials were protected using Github secrets.
 - Refined a Github Actions pipeline to list existing deployments in a combo box to reduce user error for pipeline input.
-- Converted a Github reusable action cluster from docker type to composite type (for better code re-usability) which pulled the kube configuration for an AWS Kubernetes.
+- Converted a [Github reusable action](https://github.com/iDevOps-io/idevops-git-actions/commit/e4688060884fe237a888a936b575b8f5dc0df889#diff-a2044e9a351d077e351a69853991725cc81be47b86687cb285c50d34a153e6d2) from docker type to composite type (for better code re-usability) which pulled the kube configuration for an AWS Kubernetes.
-- Converted a Github reusable action from docker type to composite type that validated a successful rollout of a deployment on an AWS Kubernetes cluster.
+- Converted a [Github reusable action](https://github.com/iDevOps-io/idevops-git-actions/commit/36fa72ffaf9e88654781460654def4a459df9336) from docker type to composite type that validated a successful rollout of a deployment on an AWS Kubernetes cluster.
+- Wrote a [Github reusable action](https://github.com/iDevOps-io/idevops-git-actions/tree/main/kubernetes_deploy_helm_chart) that Deploys a Helm Chart into a Kubernetes Cluster.
-- Wrote a Github reusable action that scans a docker image using Google’s new Open Source Vulnerability Scanner.
+- Wrote a [Github reusable action](https://github.com/iDevOps-io/idevops-git-actions/tree/main/docker_google_osv_scan) that scans a docker image using Google’s new Open Source Vulnerability Scanner.
+- Wrote a [Github reusable action](https://github.com/iDevOps-io/idevops-git-actions/tree/main/aws_deploy_remote_terraform) that can deploy a terraform file to an AWS Kubernetes Cluster.

 *Terraform & Ansible:*